Last updated February 22, 2019 by Expect More Arizona

-Expect More Arizona is currently Neutral on these bills, as we work with with our partners, Senator Allen (bill sponsor) and other members of the Legislature to improve the bills.
+Expect More Arizona is currently Neutral on these bills.
 Any referendum going to voters should significantly impact consensus priorities in the Roadmap for P-20 Education Funding, and the proposal as it currently is drafted does not yet meet that bar.
 We will update you if the bill advances or our position changes.
 We look forward to ongoing conversations about these bills.

 What’s the backstory?